Haakon VII: Birth and family

 Prince Carl was born on 3 August 1872 at his parents' country residence, Charlottenlund Palace north of Copenhagen, during the reign of his paternal grandfather, King Christian IX.
-He was the second son of Crown Prince Frederik of Denmark (the future King Frederick VIII), and his wife Louise of Sweden.
+He was the second son of Crown Prince Frederik of Denmark (the future King Frederick VIII) and his wife Louise of Sweden.
 His father was the eldest son of King Christian IX and Louise of Hesse-Kassel, and his mother was the only daughter of King Charles XV of Sweden (who was also king of Norway as Charles IV), and Louise of the Netherlands.
 At birth, he was third in the succession to the Danish throne after his father and older brother, but without any real prospect of inheriting the throne.
 The young prince was baptised at Charlottenlund Palace on 7 September 1872 by the Bishop of Zealand, Hans Lassen Martensen.
 He was baptised with the names Christian Frederik Carl Georg Valdemar Axel, and was known as Prince Carl (namesake of his maternal grandfather the King of Sweden-Norway, who died only 11 days after his baptism).

 Carl belonged to the Schleswig-Holstein-Sonderburg-Glücksburg (often shortened to Glücksburg) branch of the House of Oldenburg.
-The House of Oldenburg had been the Danish royal family since 1448; between 1536 and 1814 it also ruled Norway, which was then part of the Kingdom of Denmark-Norway.
+The House of Oldenburg had been the Danish royal family since 1448; between 1536 and 1814 it also ruled Norway, which was then part of the Kingdom of Denmark–Norway.
 The house was originally from northern Germany, where the Glücksburg (Lyksborg) branch held their small fief.
 The family had links with Norway beginning from the 15th century.
 Several of his paternal ancestors had been kings of Norway in union with Denmark and at times Sweden.
 They included Christian I, Frederick I, Christian III, Frederick II, Christian IV, and Frederick III.
 Frederick III integrated Norway into the Oldenburg state with Denmark, Schleswig and Holstein.
 His subsequent paternal ancestors had been dukes in Schleswig-Holstein.
-Christian Frederick, who was King of Norway briefly in 1814, the first king of the Norwegian 1814 constitution and struggle for independence, was his great-granduncle.
+Christian Frederick, who was King of Norway briefly in 1814 as the first king of the Norwegian constitution and struggle for independence, was his great-granduncle.